Punjab CM Mann, Kejriwal pay tributes to Udham Singh on his death anniversary

 Mann along with Kejriwal reached the Shaheed Udham Singh Memorial in Sunam to pay homage to the martyr.

+In a post on X, Mann said the bravery of Udham Singh will continue to inspire future generations.

 "By avenging the massacre of Jallianwala Bagh, he fulfilled his responsibility towards the country like a true patriot.
-The bravery of Shaheed Udham Singh Ji will continue to inspire our future generations," Mann said in a post on X.
+The bravery of Shaheed Udham Singh Ji will continue to inspire our future generations," Mann wrote.

-Mann also announced development projects worth Rs 85 crore for the residents of Shaheed Udham Singh Wala (Sunam), an official release said.

-These include upgradation of the tehsil complex at a cost Rs 15.32 crore, which will be completed within one year.
-The new complex will house the SDM office, sub-registrar office, tehsildar office, treasury office, food supply office, state tax office, cooperative society office, and other departments.

 AAP Punjab in-charge Manish Sisodia and state unit chief Aman Arora were also present on the occasion.

-Udham Singh avenged the Jallianwala Bagh massacre of 1919 by shooting down Michael O'Dwyer, the erstwhile lieutenant governor of undivided Punjab, on March 13, 1940.
+Udham Singh avenged the Jallianwala Bagh massacre of 1919 by shooting down Michael O'Dwyer, then lieutenant governor of undivided Punjab, on March 13, 1940.

-Udham Singh was hanged for killing O'Dwyer at the age of 40 at the Pentonville Prison in London on July 31, 1940.
-PTI CHS ARI
+Udham Singh was hanged at the age of 40 at the Pentonville Prison in London on July 31, 1940.
+PTI CHS SHS ARI